hellbox/srob-migration/content/reviews/where-and-when-history-happens.md

 name = "Where, and when, history happens" title = "Where, and when, history happens" dek = "Do we really know the land we live, or grew up, on?
 What histories preceded us?
-Lauret Savoy's book asks these \"literary geology\" questions, and brings us on a journey through places we thought we knew." type = "Review"facebookauto = "\"Literary geology\" is what Lauret Savoy calls her work \"Trace\".
+Lauret Savoy's book asks these \"literary geology\" questions, and brings us on a journey through places we thought we knew." type = "Review" facebookauto = "\"Literary geology\" is what Lauret Savoy calls her work \"Trace\".
 Donna Miscolta explores, in this review." twitterauto = "\"Literary geology\" is what @LauretSavoy calls her work \"Trace\". @donnamiscolta explores, in this review." reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/trace.md"]